- About Prayer

 Video: How Guardian Angels Actually Work with Fr.
 Mike

-Attacks on the Catholic Church and all Christian denominations have been increasing over the past few decades.
+Attacks on all Christians have been increasing over the past few decades.
 Many parishes have brought back the practice of reciting this prayer at Mass.
-Individuals are also reciting the prayer daily for personal protection.
+Individuals are also encouraged to recite the prayer daily for personal protection.

 Video: History of the Prayer to St. Michael